dotnet/vscode-csharp/syntaxes/syntax.md

 #### Field declaratiosn

-The strategy for field declarations is to match up to the end of the field name.
-Note that this is the first field name in the case of multiple declarators.
+Note that fields can have multiple declarators with initializers.
+Our strategy is to match up to the end of the field name.
 Further field names are matched by looking for identifiers, #punctuation-comma, and #variable-initializer.

 * Expression: `(?=\b(?<storage-modifiers>(?:(?:new|public|protected|internal|private|static|readonly|volatile|const)\s+)*)\s*(?<type-name>(?:[_$[:alpha:]][_$[:alnum:]]*(?:\s*\.\s*[_$[:alpha:]][_$[:alnum:]]*)*)(?:\s*<\s*(?:\g<type-name>)(?:\s*,\s*\g<type-name>)*\s*>\s*)?(?:(?:\*)*)?(?:(?:\[,*\])*)?)\s+(?<first-field-name>[_$[:alpha:]][_$[:alnum:]]*)\s*(?!=>)(?:;|=))`